MicrosoftDocs/winrt-api/windows.ui.uiautomation/automationelement_appusermodelid.md

 ## -description

-Gets the [AppUserModelId (AUMID)](/windows/win32/shell/appids) of the application that the element belongs to, even for a remote application (one that isn’t running on the local machine).
+Gets the [AppUserModelId (AUMID)](/windows/win32/shell/appids) of the application that the element belongs to.

 ## -property-value

+The [AppUserModelId (AUMID)](/windows/win32/shell/appids) of the application that the element belongs to.

 ## -remarks